lykinsbd/stockpiler/README.md

 1. Stockpiler **requires Python 3.7 or higher**.
 2. Stockpiler utilizes Python Virtual Environments for isolation of the code/environment.
+3. Stockpiler utilizes a very recent release of Netmiko.
+This requires some specific handling (as outlined below), until Napalm updates their dependencies in napalm>=3.0.0.

 ### Installation Steps